-TELEVISION SATELLITE DISH (OPTIONAL)
+TELEVISION SATELLITE DISH (OPTIONAL):

-Your motorhome might be equipped with an in-motion TV satellite dish control system (Figure 6-1) to permit access to satellite television.
+The motorhome might be equipped with an in-motion TV satellite control system (Figure 6-2) to permit access to satellite television.
 If so, the satellite will be equipped with a standard, non-high-definition receiver.
 If your motorhome is equipped with an optional satellite dish, it is capable of receiving High Definition (HD) satellite signal from Dish Network.
 The dome satellite, on top of the coach, can be raised to allow easy access to change switches to a new satellite provider.

-Follow the directions in the Owner's Manual for this dishcontrol mechanism to obtain the best orientation of the satellite dish for desired television reception.
+Follow the directions in the Owner's Manual for this dish-control mechanism to obtain the best orientation of the satellite dish for desired television reception.

-Figure 6-1: Dome Satellite
+Fig. 6-2 Dome Satellite